BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/14_0_Using_Tor.md

 After working through this chapter, a developer will be able to:

-  * Design a Tor Setup
+  * Use a Tor Setup
   * Perform Tor Maintenance

 Supporting objectives include the ability to: